 through an examination of national health policies across economic and social divides can be indicative of the scale of the problem.

 This symposium on migrants and public health was a platform to investigate and integrate some of the primary concerns arising from the state of public health in India, privatisation of the health care system, the skewed nature of governance in addressing public health

 concerns in our cities’ poor, overcrowded neighbourhoods, and the fact that workers leading the response against the pandemic are rendered disposable for fear of disease and

 contamination.
 How do these binaries coexist and become new sites of discrimination?

-This symposium aims to inaugurate discussions that posit the migrant crisis as a collective crisis and public health as the need for the security of all lives.
+This symposium aimed to inaugurate discussions that posit the migrant crisis as a collective crisis and public health as the need for the security of all lives.

-This symposium is a part of Calcutta Research Group’s Migration & Forced Migration Studies programme supported by Rosa Luxemburg Stiftung, Institute for Human Sciences, Vienna and other universities and institutions in India.
+This symposium was a part of Calcutta Research Group’s Migration & Forced Migration Studies programme supported by Rosa Luxemburg Stiftung, Institute for Human Sciences, Vienna and other universities and institutions in India.